-Reclaiming Language on Palestine in the Media: A Handbook provides a tool to support those who seek to actively change how we approach our reporting on the Israeli occupation, its colonisation of Palestinian land, and its infringement of Palestinians' fundamental rights.
+Reclaiming Language on Palestine in the Media: A Handbook provides a tool to support those who seek to actively change how we approach our reporting on the Israeli occupation, its colonisation of Palestinian land and its infringement of Palestinians' fundamental rights.

 The development of the handbook has been a long process of consultation with experts who work in the field of print, broadcast and digital media platforms, some of whom have previously addressed issues covered here, as well as with academic experts on the region.
+The handbook was first published in 2023, and has now been revised in May 2025 to reflect the extensive changes to the media's reporting on the Israeli occupation and the Palestinian struggle since Israel's genocide in the besieged Gaza Strip began.

-Just as crucially, the engagement with organisations, activists, lawyers and academics that participate in the rich tapestry of the Palestine solidarity movement internationally, has been the catalyst for this work.
-The many years of - ongoing - repression that all of them have witnessed, experienced first-hand, and resisted, have quided the project.
+Just as crucially, engagement with organisations, activists, lawyers and academics that participate in the rich tapestry of the Palestine solidarity movement internationally has been the catalyst for this work.
+The many years of - ongoing - repression that all of them have witnessed, experienced first-hand, and resisted, have guided the project.

-This handbook is certainly not the end of our efforts towards changing media coverage on Palestine.
-However, we hope that it is an important step in the process, and one that can strengthen the confidence amongst those individuals in the sector who believe that the media can play a positive role in supporting the ongoing efforts to free Palestine from Israel's colonial occupation.
-Moreover, our hope is that this handbook will serve as a basis for discussions and crucially - action.
+This handbook is just one element of our ongoing efforts towards changing media coverage on Palestine.
+However, we hope that it is an important step in the process, and one that can strengthen the confidence amongst those in the sector who believe that the media can play a positive role in supporting the ongoing efforts to free Palestine from Israel's colonial occupation.
+Moreover, our hope is that this handbook will serve as a basis for discussions and - crucially - action.